 For rural Zimbabwean farmers, the rains have not come for the past two years.

-Last October, I drove mile after mile in rural areas and saw 5 percent or less of a normal harvest due to drought.
+Last October, I drove mile after mile in rural areas and saw 5% or less of a normal harvest due to drought.
 To prevent this, World Vision works with communities to build small dams to hold water when it does rain to be used when it doesn’t.
 This water is critical for the survival of livestock and vegetable gardens that households rely on.

 Health is everything